som3ah01/school-api-docker/README.md

 http://localhost:8080/api/swagger-ui-school-api.html
 This is the Swagger-UI to explore our API's and can play or give it a Test

-# Based on Join-Faces Spring Boot Starter
+# Based on Spring Boot and Spring security and swagger-ui
  - Spring boot 2.6
+ - open-api / swagger-ui
  - Unit tests and Integration tests
  - Spring Data ( JPA )
- - DB -> ( H2 in Memory DB as default / MySql )
+ - DB -> ( H2 in Memory DB for Integration tests / and MySql as defualt )
  - JDK 11

  # How to use or